TamarNoselidze/WorkoutPlanner/README.md

-# WorkoutPlanner
+# Workout Planner

 ## Introduction
-The Workout Planner is a Java-based console application designed to help users create, customize, and manage their workout routines and nutritional information.
+The Workout Planner is a C#-based console application designed to help users create, customize, and manage their workout routines and nutritional information.
 It features user authentication, allowing users to create accounts and log in to personalize their fitness plans.
 The application integrates with external APIs to fetch general and tailored exercises based on muscle groups, equipment, and intensity levels.
 Users can also retrieve and save detailed nutritional information, including BMI, caloric needs, and macronutrient recommendations.